github-actions

 The Prompt Injection Risk

-GitHub's mitigations: input sanitization, safe-output constraints that limit what the agent can do regardless of what it wants to do, network isolation, and the companion Agent Workflow Firewall (AWF) for domain-based access controls.
+GitHub's mitigations include input sanitization (issues/PRs/comments/commits are sanitized before the agent sees them), safe-output constraints that limit what the agent can do regardless of what it wants to do, network isolation/egress policy, and support for the companion Agent Workflow Firewall (AWF) for domain-based access controls.

 Key principle: The safe-output model means that even if an agent is prompt-injected, the worst it can do is create a comment, add a label, or open a PR—all of which require human review.
 It cannot merge code, delete branches, modify secrets, or access external services.
 The blast radius is architecturally constrained.